WulfNovak/Calculus-Retention-Study-/README.md

 **File Description:**
 1. *Original Calc Retention Study*
   * This is the original study and writeup.
-The data used and tables created in the following files were found in this paper.
+The data used and tables created in the following files were reproduced to match the tables found in this paper.
 Instructions from this paper were used to assure accurately cleaned data, and a mixed-effects logistic regression model was created under the same specifications as the paper, however, the bayesian portion was not recreated.

 2. *Replicated Data Cleaning and Tables*
   * This features the long data cleaning process, which includes aggregating select variables into a switch/persist variable and Principal Component Analysis.
 Tables S1, S5, S6, S7, and S8 from the original study are created from scratch.
 The tables were modified visually from the paper useing kablextra and are arguably more clear and easy to read.
 The code used for the data cleaning, specifically coding the switcher/persistor variable, is inefficient.
 My professor offered suggestions on how to make the code more efficient, and these suggestions are implemented in the '3. *Calc Model and Results*' file.